zkmkarlsruhe/bias-workshop/README.md

 ![](media/colab_interface.png)

 The above picture points out the most important things to look at.
 At the top right corner you will see the status of the environment.
-At the top left you can dee the *Runtime* button we will use next.
+At the top left you can see the *Runtime* button we will use in the third step.

 #### 2 Run the installs section & restart the runtime
 The first code of block to be executed is the installs section.
 Hover your mouse of the code section and click the *play* button that appears on the left top corner.